 What to expect?

 Online counselling sessions are virtually the same as standard counselling sessions except that instead of sitting in an office with the counsellor, you connect with them via an online format.
 The issues students bring to counselling are the same, the therapeutics techniques used by the counsellors are the same and privacy and confidentiality rules are the same.
-How you connect online is up to you and the options for online counselling are: phone, email, Blackboard Collaborate or Skype (audio, video or text).
+How you connect online is up to you and the options for online counselling are: phone, email, Zoom (audio, video or text) or Skype (audio, video or text).

 Skype is another option for online counselling.
 This format uses text chat, audio or video chat during the session.
 You will need to download Skype onto your computer, phone or tablet and register for an account.
 You will also need an active internet connection.
 Prior to the first session you will need to send a contact request to the online counsellor with whom you have the appointment.
 The counsellor will email you their skype username prior to the session.